PM520-Spring2022/Assignment4/Readme.md

 Assuming a Uniform[0,20] prior for the weight of the black ball, if all non-black balls are the same color at the end, what is the posterior distribution of the weight of the black ball?

-Assuming a Uniform[0,20] prior for the weight of the black ball, if there are exactly two non-black balls are the same color at the end, what is the posterior distribution of the weight of the black ball?
+Assuming a Uniform[0,20] prior for the weight of the black ball, if we observe exactly 2 non-black colors at the end, what is the posterior distribution of the weight of the black ball?

 ## Here is part 2 of the assignment: